-On 1 January 2008 the traditional trade preferences afforded by the EU to the Caribbean members of the ACP were replaced by a single EPA.
-As part of a transition to open markets and reciprocity (albeit with differential liberalization timetables; immediate removal of tariffs by the EU and up to 25 years by the Caribbean states) the price regime for sugar supplied by the ACP countries to the EU started to undergo phased price reductions as part of a managed transition to market prices.
-Without significant change, it seemed unlikely that the Jamaican sugar industry could survive.
+On the 1 January 2008 the traditional trade preferences afforded by the EU to the Caribbean members of the ACP were replaced by a single EPA.
+As part of a transition to open markets and reciprocity (albeit with differential liberalisation timetables; immediate removal of tariffs by the EU and up to 25 years by the Caribbean states) the price regime for sugar supplied by the ACP countries to the EU started to undergo phased price reductions as part of a managed transition to market prices.
+Within this scenario it seemed unlikely that the Jamaican sugar industry could survive.

-The Planning Institute of Jamaica (PIOJ) report "Jamaica country strategy for the adaptation of the sugar industry 2006-2015" argued that there would be significant socio-economic consequences for Jamaica.
-These included the loss of ε 24 million per annum in foreign exchange export earnings by 2010, with cumulative losses of ε 184 million over the ten years from 2006 to 2015, with implications for the medium-term socio-economic targets; the exit of small cane farmers from the industry, which might lead to the shut-down of raw sugar production at a number of government-owned estates consequently resulting in a loss of direct employment; losses in producer and household income, significant reductions in the purchases of capital goods and intermediate goods and services as well as loss of government revenue; increased migration from rural to urban areas, the growth of informal human settlements (squatter communities) around cities, increased poverty levels, the loss of social benefits provided by sugar estates, and increased crime and health problems in the regions most affected.
+The Planning Institute of Jamaica (PIOJ) report Jamaica Country Strategy for the Adaptation of the Sugar Industry 2006-2015 argued that there would be significant socio, economic consequences for Jamaica.
+These include: The loss of €24 million per annum in foreign exchange export earnings by 2010, with cumulative losses of €184 million over the ten years from 2006-2015, with implications for the medium-term socio-economic targets.
+The exit of small cane farmers from the industry, which might lead to the shutdown of raw sugar production at a number of government-owned estates consequently resulting in a loss of direct employment.
+Losses in producer and household income, significant reductions in the purchases of capital goods and intermediate goods and services as well as loss of government revenue.
+Additionally this would result in: Increase in migration from rural to urban areas, growth of informal human settlements (squatter communities) around cities, increase in poverty levels, loss of social benefits provided by sugar estates and increase in the levels of crime and health problems in the regions most affected.

-The government therefore decided to diversify the products currently being derived from sugar cane and privatize the industry (PIOJ, 2006, pp. 8-9).
-The diversification plan focused on ethanol, partly because Jamaica is dependent on imported crude oil for over 90 per cent of its energy needs, so any displacement of demand for gasoline would help to reduce the negative balance of payments.
-This gives three possible future scenarios:
+The Government therefore decided to

+- 1 diversify the products currently being derived from sugar cane and - 2 privatise the industry (PIOJ, 2006, pp.8-9).

+The diversification plan focused on ethanol, partly because Jamaica is dependent on imported crude oil for over 90% of its energy needs, so any displacement of demand for gasoline would help to reduce the negative balance of payments.
+This gives three possible future scenarios.

-- (1) The plan will succeed, in which case there will be a significant increase in the land area utilized for cane production for ethanol.
-This is likely to have negative consequences for river and coastal water quality, although the contribution to mitigating climate change would have to be offset against these impacts. - (2) The diversification plan will not succeed, in which case much of the land might become available for other forms of land use, such as housing, tourism or forestry.
+- 1 The plan will succeed, in which case there will be a significant increase in the land area utilised for cane production for ethanol.
+This is likely to have negative consequences for river and coastal water quality, although the contribution to mitigating climate change would have to be offset against these impacts. - 2 The diversification plan will not succeed, in which case much of the land might become available for other forms of land use, such as housing, tourism or forestry.
 Alternatively, it might revert to scrub.
-Some options could be environmentally positive, but much would depend on the management of the process of change. - (3) The third possible future (which was the primary recommendation of the study), multi-objective optimization, was developed by the project team to demonstrate a possible solution that could achieve a range of developmental goals, moving away from extensive, low-value forms of agriculture to intensive, high-value forms, increasing revenue, profits and skill transfer, while simultaneously reducing environmental impact.
+Some options could be environmentally positive, but much would depend on the management of the process of change. - 3 The third possible future which is the primary recommendation of the study, multi-objective optimisation, was therefore developed by the project team to demonstrate a possible solution that could achieve a range of developmental goals, moving away from extensive, lowvalue forms of agriculture to intensive, high-value forms, increasing revenue, profits and skill transfer, while simultaneously reducing environmental impact.